 6) To broaden our perspective

-To travel is to live, to see, to perceive and to apply.
+To travel is to live, to see, to perceive, and to apply.
 Traveling – Hiking and trekking are the best teachers.
-Nevertheless, we do not attend regular classes, these are master class to broaden our perspective.
+Nevertheless, we do not attend regular classes, these are master classes to broaden our perspective.

-Trekking might helps us to see the world from a high-altitude.
+Trekking might help us to see the world from a high altitude.
 Who knows?
 Maybe, the greatest insights in life are achieved amid the mountains.
 It strengthens our perceiving angle, and we start to think more astonishingly.

-Well known that travel helps us in the pursuit of knowledge, perception and deep understanding of other cultures.
-But travel goes much deeper- it directly enters in our horizon of spirituality and makes it wider.
+Well known that travel helps us in the pursuit of knowledge, perception, and deep understanding of other cultures.
+But travel goes much deeper- it directly enters our horizon of spirituality and makes it wider.

-As we ask ourselves a set of questions while traveling.
-And it is because travel makes us think outside of our comfort zone, daily expenses and ask why are we here and what is our purpose?
+We ask ourselves a set of questions while traveling.
+It is because travel makes us think outside of our comfort zone, and daily expenses and ask why are we here and what is our purpose.
 It might seem a bit fancy, but, in an honest tone, trekking really can be a spiritual, philosophical experience, especially when you leave for our Kailash Mansarovar Tour.

 8) To set our new limits

 Trekking is not just about making intimacy with giant hills and narrow trails.
 It is also about challenging ourselves so that we can set new limits further.
-Legion of trekkers, novices or expert, enjoy the hurdle that a trek presents to them.
-Furthermore, trekking can be a great rewarding walk, but to reap the winnings you have to be put on hard efforts.
-It can challenge a person on many different levels and in many different facets (like physically, mentally, spiritually and even financially).
+A legion of trekkers, novices, or experts, enjoy the hurdle that a trek presents to them.
+Furthermore, trekking can be a great rewarding walk, but to reap the winnings you have to put in hard efforts.
+It can challenge a person on many different levels and in many different facets (like physically, mentally, spiritually, and even financially).
 Hence setting the goal before leaving on a trek is considered an important decision.

-9) To relish upon the beauty of Mother Nature
+9) To relish in the beauty of Mother Nature

 10) To create awareness

-Lately, there a trend to run marathons and participate in trekathons so that people can involve in such activities to raise awareness on several issues.
-Several activists have climbed mountains and peaks to create awareness about climate changes, global warming, and pollution while some climb to spread good words.
+Lately, there a trend to run marathons and participate in trekathons so that people can be involved in such activities to raise awareness on several issues.
+Several activists have climbed mountains and peaks to create awareness about climate change, global warming, and pollution while some climb to spread good words.

 Reasons why you will love trekking in Tibet